0xReki/0xreki.github.io/_posts/2022/2022-09-04-so-i-got-a-hi-md-player.md

 This transformer might actually provide 110V, since it claims to take 230V.
 So I'll just use the small one.

-I also got other devices from the same range: Onkyo A-905X Amplifier, Onkyo K-505X Cassette Deck, Onkyo C-705 XCD-Player, and Onkoy T-405R Tuner.
+I also got other devices from the same range: Onkyo A-905X Amplifier, Onkyo K-505X Cassette Deck, Onkyo C-705 XCD-Player, and Onkyo T-405R Tuner.
 From what I could glean, it's not all from the same generation — the letters after the number can denote the generation: none/R, X, AX/TX, FX.
 Luckily, they are all compatible with each other through the generations.
 The only component I didn't get was the Onkyo EQ-205 Equalizer.